 In this CAR Tool module, many safety mechanisms are defined; the user can consider and add additional mechanisms, enable/disable each mechanism, and adjust safety mechanism timing.

 As we near the end of the analysis in order to determine if the target metrics can be achieved, this module is used to set important attributes for fault analysis.
 Fault impact and fault coverage can be assigned and modified.
-Analysis is supported by links to content from the preceding modules, limiting the chance of user errors.
-Safety mechanisms defined in the previous module can be allocated to the elements, with the correspondent level of coverage.
+The analysis is supported by links to content from the preceding modules, limiting the chance of user errors.
+Safety mechanisms defined in the previous module can be allocated to the elements, with the corresponding level of coverage.